Latest news

 The pages of the Muslim holy text are said to have been kept with a collection of other Middle Eastern books and documents and remained unrecognised in the university library for almost a century.

 For many years, they had been misbound with leaves of a similar Koran manuscript, which is datable to the late seventh century.
-But when a PhD researcher studied the two parchment leaves, she concluded that they should be properly examined.

 The tests, carried by the Oxford University Radiocarbon Accelerator Unit, placed the leaves close to the time of the Prophet Muhammad, who is generally thought to have lived between AD 570 and 632, with around 95 per cent accuracy.